 Feast of the Visitation

-In Mary, humanity’s longing for God reached its highest peak.
-She was like a vast desert thirsting for living water.
-Another young girl, about Mary’s age, expressed it very well.
-On an unusually beautiful February day in 1944, Anne Frank looked out a window in the attic where her family was hiding from the Germans.
+In Mary, humanity’s unfulfilled longing for God reached its highest peak.
+She was like a vast desert thirsting for the living water.
+Like another young girl, about Mary’s age, who expressed her own unfulfilled longing very well.
+On an unusually beautiful February day in 1944, Anne Frank looked out a window in the attic where her family was hiding from the Nazis.
 She could see the coming of Spring.
 She had been confined for twenty months in the hidden annex and she longed to break out.
-In her diary Anne writes, “Today the sun is shining, the sky is a deep blue, there is a lovely breeze and I am longing-so longing-for everything.
+In her diary Anne writes, “Today the sun is shining, the sky is a deep blue, there is a lovely breeze and I am longing–so longing–for everything.
 To talk, for freedom, for friends, to be alone.
-And I do so long…to cry!
+And I do so long to cry!
 I feel as if I am going to burst, and I know that it would get better with crying; but I can’t, I’m restless, I go from room to room, breathe through the crack of a closed window, feel my heart beating, as if it is saying, ‘can’t you satisfy my longing at last?’
 I believe that it is spring within me, I feel that spring is awakening, I feel it in my whole body and soul.
 It is an effort to behave normally, I feel utterly confused.
 I don’t know what to read, what to write, what to do, I only know that I am longing.”
 1 That’s the longing Mary experienced for God.

-After Mary returned from her beautiful days with Elizabeth she also heard the approaching thunder, the storms that would threaten and eventually kill her Son.
+After Mary returned from her beautiful days with Elizabeth and gave birth, she heard the approaching thunder in Simeon’s prophecies, the storms that would threaten and eventually kill her son.
 But not even those wintry blasts could put out the raging flame of love in her heart.
-With Mary we know that God has visited us and his intention is love.
+With Mary, we know that God has visited us and his intention is love.

 - Diary of a Young Girl, Feb.
 12, 1944;

 - Song of Songs 2:11f;

 - Acts 14:20